7 Unusual Date Ideas for Married Couples in Singapore That Don't Cost a Cent!

 Not only is dating not a waste of time, it doesn’t need to be complicated or expensive.
 In fact, the best dates are often those which cost your wallet nothing at all!
 This leaves you free to lavish effort on what really matters: spending time together.

-In case your dating skills have gotten a bit rusty, here are some unusual, 100% free date ideas that can help reignite the spark in your marriage.
+In case your dating skills have gotten a bit rusty, here are some unusual, 100 percent free date ideas for married couples in Singapore that can help reignite the spark in your marriage.

 1) Renew your vows at the love lock bridge